background image showing women and children in a city devastated by war

 The Supreme Court agreed that taxpayers DO have "a legitimate interest in regulating how public sector pension schemes manage the money" just not a controlling interest, the same as the government doesn't have a controlling ability to dictate investments.

-• Anyone can highlight a genuine problem and the fund should act
+• Anyone can highlight a genuine problem and the fund should act to be better in line with member interests.

 • “We can’t take a political position”